 - Accidents involving overworked drivers may be the fault of the trucking company

-- Accidents caused by drivers who have a history of dangerous driving or a lack of training may be the fault of the trucking company
+- Accidents caused by drivers with a history of dangerous driving or a lack of training may be the trucking company’s fault.

-- Accidents caused by reasonably expectable mechanical failures may be the fault of the trucking company
+- Accidents caused by reasonably expectable mechanical failures may be the trucking company’s fault.

-As naming a defendant in your truck accident suit be a confusing process, it’s important for you to turn a lawyer you can trust to fully investigate your case and the probable cause of the accident.
+As naming a defendant in your truck accident suit is confusing, it’s important for you to turn to a lawyer you can trust to fully investigate your case and the probable cause of the accident.

 If you or someone you love has been injured in a truck accident, you may have the legal option to seek financial compensation to cover medical bills, out-of-pocket costs, and even lost wages.
-To learn more about how we can help you navigate the oftentimes confusing process of filing a compensation claim, contact the lawyers of Hach & Rose, LLP, today by calling (212) 779-0057.
+To learn more about how we can help you navigate the oftentimes confusing process of filing a compensation claim, contact the truck accident lawyers of Hach & Rose, LLP today by calling (212) 779-0057.